 The normal contribution limits apply.
 The before-tax contributions limit is $25,000 in a financial year, and this includes your employer’s compulsory contributions.
 So if you want to use the new scheme, make sure you check how much your employer is contributing.

-You’ll need to use an Australian Taxation Office (ATO) form to apply to withdraw your contributions.
+You’ll need to apply to the ATO to withdraw your contributions.
+You can apply online using your MyGov account linked to the ATO.
 Once the ATO releases your funds, you have up to 12 months to sign a contract to purchase or construct your home.